 Curriculum Vitae shortly known as CV is the first step of getting a Job.
 Every job seekers should try to submit an effective Curriculum Vitae for the job.
-There are many Curriculum Vitae samples, templates etc available in internet.
+There are many Curriculum Vitae samples, templates etc available on the internet.
 You can download any of them.
-Today I will show you some tips for writing an extraordinary Curriculum Vitae and give you an curriculum vitae examples.
+Today I will show you some tips for writing an extraordinary Curriculum Vitae and give you a curriculum vitae examples.
 A good curriculum vitae should contain precise information about personal history, educational and professional qualifications, achievements and experience.
-The proper CV should create an positive image, create an interest about you to invite you for a personal interview and should be distinguished from others.
-For medical profession, a CV bears a great importance.
+The proper CV should create a positive image, create an interest about you to invite you for a personal interview and should be distinguished from others.
+For the medical profession, a CV bears great importance.

-The purpose of CV is to present yourself.
+The purpose of the CV is to present yourself.
 A curriculum vitae should describe why you want the job and you should get the job.
-Its important to keep your CV up to date and relevant information wherever necessary.
-You should focus on the post that your applying for.
+It’s important to keep your CV up to date and relevant information wherever necessary.
+You should focus on the post that you’re applying for.
 Emphasize more on the specific post and add some aspects of your experience or training over others.
-Your CV is a concise summery of your professional qualifications, achievements and experience.
+Your CV is a concise summary of your professional qualifications, achievements, and experience.
 It should speak for you.
 Make sure information you submit clearly communicates a sense of professionalism, competence, and enthusiasm.

 Tips to Write Curriculum Vitae

 Length: It will depend upon your professional skills and experience.
 Every bit of information is necessary if that is relevant to the post, that you are applying for.
 But including inappropriate and unnecessary things should be avoided.
 One page CV or resume is enough for a starter.
 Generally accepted that a two-to-four page C.V. should communicate the essential background details for a young professional.
 Avoid long sentences and tough word that is hard to understand.
 Keep in mind that Simplicity is Best.
 This is not an examination rather a presentation.